 It’s ok to do things without one another, in my family we wouldn’t as we stick together but for some, just do your own thing.
 My wife and I are touch and go people, we visit, say hello, small talk, and then roll out.

-Christmas Day is easier, people make it hard.
+Christmas Day is easy, people make it hard.

-Don’t expect some amazing gift either, just enjoy the time and company with your family.
+Don’t expect some amazing gift either, just enjoy the time and company with your friends and family.

 Surviving New Year’s

 1. The best way to make it to midnight on New Year’s is to get some quality rest on the nights leading up to it.